Srinivas39322/Analytical_Insights_Into_IOS_App_Profitability/README.md

-# Analytical Insights into iOS App Profitability: A Comprehensive Study of the Apple App Store
+# Analytical Insights into IOS App Profitability: A Comprehensive Study of the Apple App Store

 ## Introduction